sfchng/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D student in the School of Computer Science, The University of Adelaide, supervised by Assoc.
-Prof. Tat-Jun Chin [link](https://cs.adelaide.edu.au/~tjchin/doku.php?id=start), Dr. Yasir Latif [link](http://ylatif.github.io)  and Dr. Alireza Khosravian.
+Prof. Tat-Jun Chin[](https://cs.adelaide.edu.au/~tjchin/doku.php?id=start), Dr. Yasir Latif[](http://ylatif.github.io)  and Dr. Alireza Khosravian.
 I am affiliated with Australian Institute for Machine Learning (AIML) and Australian Centre for Robotic Vision (ACRV)  My research interest is to develop robust/practical optimisation algorithms for computer vision and robotics application.